 A. Amendments of the Act Governing Electronic Payment Institutions in July 2021 for regulatory consistency of electronic tickets and electronic payments

 1. Before the amendments, "Electronic Ticket" and "Electronic Payment" were governed by the Act Governing Issuance of Electronic Stored Value Cards and the Act Governing Electronic Payment Institutions, respectively.
-In response to the development of O2O payment tools and ecosystem of payment service providers, the amendments to Act Governing Electronic Payment Institutions were announced on January 27, 2021 for incorporating the regulations governing "Electronic Tickets” (the term in the Regulations is changed to “stored value cards”) for regulatory consistency of the electronic payment activities.
+In response to the development of O2O payment tools and ecosystem of payment service providers, amendments to Act Governing Electronic Payment Institutions were announced on January 27, 2021 to incorporate the regulations governing "Electronic Tickets” (the term in the Regulations is changed to “stored value cards”) for regulatory consistency of the electronic payment activities.
 The amendments took effect on July 1, 2021.
 The key points are as follows:

 a.
 Allowing the payments for financial products collected and made by electronic payment institutions with the exception of specific transactions (Article 6).